Movements Around the World: The State of Sovereignty Initiatives in Scotland, Québec and Catalonia

 Dr. Paquin has received numerous prestigious awards, including the Fulbright, the SSHRC, the FQRSC and PIERAN.
 In 2008, he was selected in the prestigious International Visitor Leadership Program of the U.S. government.
 Dr. Paquin is also accredited ambassador of the Palais des congrès de Montreal.

-Clara Ponsati is Visiting Professor at Georgetown University where she teaches classes on Strategy, Politics and Economics, and on the Crisis in Europe.
+Clara Ponsati is a Visiting Professor at Georgetown University where she teaches classes on Strategy, Politics and Economics, and on the Crisis in Europe.
 She is a Professor at the Institute of Economic Analysis-CSIC in Barcelona - where she served as director 2006-12 - and at the Barcelona School of Economics.
 Previously she taught at the Universitat Autònoma de Barcelona, and had visiting appointments at the U. of California San Diego and the U. of Toronto.
 Ponsati is a specialist on Game Theory and Public Economics, with interest on negotiations, bargaining, and voting.
 Her present research explores the links between group formation and majoritarian institutions, to understand the causes and effects of meritocracy and egalitarianism in the performance and stability of democratic organizations.

 Kimberly Cowell-Meyers is Assistant Professor of Government and affiliated faculty with the Women & Politics Institute at American University.
 Her work focuses on the politics of gender, religion and identity, including the role of gender in institutions such as legislatures and political parties.
 She is the author of Religion and Politics in the Nineteenth Century: The Party Faithful in Ireland and Germany (Greenwood Press, 2002) and several articles in Political Studies, Politics & Gender, Perspectives on Politics, PS: Political Science and Politics, the Journal of Women, Politics & Public Policy, Women & Politics, Irish Political Studies and Nationalism and Ethnic Studies.
 She has worked in the British Parliament, the Northern Ireland Assembly and the US Institute of Peace and was recently a Visiting Fellow at the Centre for the Advancement of Women into Politics at Queen’s University in Belfast.
 At American University she teaches comparative politics, American politics, political theory and research methodology and an occasional Honors colloquium on Northern Ireland.